 How I started blogging about money and personal finance

-Not too long after, I started to feel unfulfilled and dissatisfied with all my jobs.
+Not too long after working, I started to feel unfulfilled and dissatisfied with all my jobs.
 During that time, I was inspired by many personal finance blogs who wrote about their million-dollar journey and the numerous ways of building wealth.

 Those personal finance topics include:

-While I was researching ways to improve my finances so I could live a better life, I got hooked with their blogging journeys and wanted to learn more about how personal finance bloggers were getting out of debt or improving their finances by making money online with their blogs.
+As I read more about personal finance bloggers, I got hooked with their blogging journeys and wanted to learn more about how they were getting out of debt or improving their finances by making money online with their blogs.

-These personal finance bloggers’ stories along with other different types of bloggers also encouraged me to start a blog too.
+These personal finance bloggers’ stories along with other different types of bloggers also encouraged me to start a money-making blog too.

 Inspired by their income reports, I also logged my blog income reports to show beginners that earning extra money online is possible.
-I knew absolutely nothing about earning money online and had no clue what “blogging” meant.
+I knew absolutely nothing about making money online and had no clue what “blogging” meant.